 Consider for a moment a home with a small, shower-equipped bathroom attached to the master bedroom.
 Mold can become a real problem in this situation because of a lack of ventilation.
 Dinkle says in a case like this to be sure there is a way to adequate ventilation added to lower the moisture level—and to take care of it before things get out of hand.

 Another example of mold trouble just waiting to happen is a leak in floor tile or shower tile with water seeping into the wall or floor.
 “Mold will start growing,” Dinkle says matter-of-factly.
 “So it is important to seal all cracks and gaps in your tile or grout before the moisture level starts to build in these areas.
 Bathrooms, kitchens, laundry rooms—these areas need ventilation, and almost always develop some sort of moisture issues over time.”

 His company has even done a full remediation on a large home that was flooded with 48 inches of water.
-They had to remove wiring, drywall, plywood, furniture, and household goods, and then treat all the solid lumber with a mold remediation chemical before sealing it with another product.
+They removed wiring, drywall, plywood, furniture, and household goods, and then treat all the solid lumber with a mold remediation chemical before sealing it with another product.

 “We basically rebuilt the home and cleaned everything as it re-entered the home,” he said.
-Multiple mold retests were performed by a third party during the renovation process too, ensuring the results remained impartial.
+A third party performed multiple mold tests during the renovation process too, ensuring the results remained impartial.

 Mold and Your Health